Welcome to CGSpace

 Identify, locate and download research and other outputs produced across CGIAR and its partners.

-Content is organized in communities and collections and includes outputs from CGIAR’s current research initiatives and impact platforms, outputs of CGIAR research centers and hosted content of other organizations and programs.
+Content is organized in communities and collections and includes outputs from CGIAR’s current research and innovation portfolio, outputs of CGIAR research centers and hosted content of other organizations and programs.
 Read more about the content we hold.

 Our Research Collections